snuq/VSEQF/Readme.md

    Detects the previous or next sequence in the timeline from the active sequence, and moves the active sequence so it's beginning or end matches the other sequence's end or beginning.

+* __Jump To Closest/Previous/Next Marker__

+    Detects nearby markers and moves the cursor to them.

 ## QuickZooms